xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCENARIO.CELLS**? (changing\_ref)

-Changing\_ref    is a reference to the cells you want to define as changing cells for the model.
+Changing\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cells you want to define as changing cells for the model.
 If changing\_ref contains nonadjacent references, you must separate the reference areas by commas and enclose changing\_ref in an extra set of parentheses.

 **Related Function**

-SCENARIO.EDIT   Equivalent to clicking the Scenarios command on the Tools menu and then clicking the Edit button
+SCENARIO.EDIT&nbsp;&nbsp;&nbsp;Equivalent to clicking the Scenarios command on the Tools menu and then clicking the Edit button

 Return to [top](#Q)